 - Pie filling – for a richer taste, use your favorite pie filling in place of jelly

-- Sprinkles – most sprinkles don't add a lot of flavor, but they do add some texture and are beautiful eye candy.
+- Sprinkles – most sprinkles don't add a lot of flavor, but they do add some texture and look beautiful.
 Just be sure to sprinkle them on before the glaze has set, so they'll stay in place.

 FAQs